Modern Slavery Act Statement

 Balcas has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

-Balcas is one of Britain’s and Ireland’s largest wood products suppliers, with operations across several sites; a sawmill in Enniskillen, CHP Plants in Enniskillen and Scotland and several depots Distribution Centres.
+Balcas is one of Britain’s and Ireland’s largest wood products suppliers, with operations across several sites; a sawmill in Enniskillen, CHP Plants in Enniskillen and Scotland and Distribution Centres throughout the UK.

 Our Policies